-- 1) Financial instruments measured at fair value through profit or loss are measured at fair value (including derivative instruments); - 2) Financial instruments measured at fair value through other comprehensive income are measured at fair value; - 3) The defined benefit liability (obligation) is recognized as the fair value of the plan assets less the present value of the defined benefit obligation, and the upper limit of the number of effects mentioned in (Note 4(q)) stated.

-(ii) Functional and presentation currency
+- 1) Financial assets at fair value through profit or loss are measured at fair value (including derivative instruments); - 2) Financial assets at fair value through other comprehensive income are measured at fair value; - 3) The defined benefit liabilities (assets) are measured as the fair value of the plan assets less the present value of the defined benefit obligation, and the upper limit of the number of effects mentioned in (Note 4(r)) stated. - (ii) Functional and presentation currency

-The functional currency of the Group is determined based on the primary economic environment in which the entity operates.
-The consolidated financial statements are presented in New Taiwan Dollar, which is the Company's functional currency.
-All financial information presented in New Taiwan Dollar has been rounded to the nearest thousand.
+The functional currency of each Group entity is determined based on the primary economic environment in which the entity operates.
+The consolidated financial statements are presented in New Taiwan Dollar (NTD), which is the Company's functional currency.
+All financial information presented in NTD has been rounded to the nearest thousand.